jimhigson/oboe.js/README.md

 means each result can be streamed and displayed as soon as it is found.
 Later, he revisits the same query page.
 Unlike other methods of streaming, Oboe's ajax-based stream is compatible with his browser cache so now he sees the same results straight away.

 **Janet** is working on a single-page modular webapp.
-When the page changes she wants to ajax in a single, agregated json for all of her modules.
+When the page changes she wants to ajax in a single, aggregated json for all of her modules.
 Unfortunately, one of the services being aggregated is slower than the others and under traditional ajax she is forced to wait for the slowest module to load before she can update any of the page.